 qldwater in conjunction with the Water Industry Operators Association of Australia (WIOA), is proud to once again sponsor the Young Operator of the Year and Operator of the Year (Civil) awards to recognise the outstanding operational performance of Queensland water industry employees.

 Nominees for the Young Operator of the Year should be employed by a qldwater full member or Water Skills Partnership member organisation and be responsible for operating community water and wastewater treatment plants or industrial water or wastewater plants, operation and maintenance or construction of water and wastewater reticulation networks etc. Nominees must be under the age of 35 years and have been employed in their role for four years or less.
-The winner of the Young Operator of the Year award receives a trophy and paid participation in the WIOA Utilities Tour of NZ including attendance at the WIOG Conference.
+Previous winners of this award have received a paid trip to participate in the WIOA Utilities Tour of New Zealand, but due to ongoing COVID-19 travel restrictions, an alternative tour within Australia is currently being negotiated for 2021 winners.
+Prizes from previous years that would have typically involved travel/conferences have been preserved to be taken up when it’s easier to do such things.
+WIOA is currently looking into opportunities for past winners to attend events like Ozwater in Adelaide this year.

 Nominees for the Operator of the Year (Civil/All-Rounder) should be employed by a qldwater full member or Water Skills Partnership member organisation and be responsible for the operation and maintenance or construction of water and wastewater reticulation networks.
 The Operator of the Year receives a trophy and $1500 to put towards professional development.